-The key components of EIR are the volume of Balance Transfers made, the duration of the promotional Balance Transfer periods offered, the balance profile and length of balance life following the promotional period expiry and the Balance Transfer fee at the point of the transaction.
+The key components of EIR are the volume of balance transfers made, the duration of the promotional balance transfer periods offered, the balance profile and length of balance life following the promotional period expiry and the balance transfer fee at the point of the transaction.
+Judgment is applied in forecasting the balance pay down curve by product.
+Customers forecast to clear all balances within 31 months after promotional period ends.

-The Company's EIR Balance sheet position increased to an asset of £106,000,000 at 2022 year end from £101,500,000 at 2021 year end.
-This is mainly driven by the impact of the increase in the Bank of England base rate throughout 2022.
+The Company's EIR Balance sheet position increased to an asset of £129,800,000 at 2023 year end from £106,200,000 at 2022 year end.
+This is driven by the increasing card volumes and the impact of the increases in Bank of England Base Rate in 2023.

-Deferred tax
+(ii) Deferred tax